California Gubernatorial candidates participate in San Diego forum

-SAN FRANCISCO (KGO) --The 2018 California Gubernatorial Forum will be held today in San Diego.
-It will feature four candidates running for California governor.
+SAN FRANCISCO (KGO) --The 2018 California Gubernatorial Forum was held today in San Diego.
+It featured four candidates running for California governor.

-Candidates at the forum are expected to include: Travis Allen (Republican) Member, California State Assembly; John Cox (Republican) Business Executive; Delaine Eastin (Democrat) Former State Superintendent of Public Instruction; Antonio Villaraigosa (Democrat) Former Mayor, City of Los Angeles.
+Candidates at the forum included: Travis Allen (Republican) Member, California State Assembly; John Cox (Republican) Business Executive; Delaine Eastin (Democrat) Former State Superintendent of Public Instruction; Antonio Villaraigosa (Democrat) Former Mayor, City of Los Angeles.

 Lieutenant Governor Gavin Newsom declined to participate.

-Hot topics in the forum are likely include the high-speed rail project, the possibility of a state-run universal healthcare system, affordable housing, efforts to repeal the state's new gas tax, and pension reform.
+Hot topics in the forum included the high-speed rail project, the possibility of a state-run universal healthcare system, affordable housing, efforts to repeal the state's new gas tax, and pension reform.

 The debate can be watched below: